senaite/senaite.core/src/senaite/core/tests/doctests/SampleDispose.rst

 Dispose and restore a sample ............................

-Disposing the sample moves it to the `disposed` state:
+Disposing the sample moves it to the `disposed` state and marks it with the `IDisposed` interface:

+    >>> from senaite.core.interfaces import IDisposed
     >>> succeeded, message = do_action_for(sample, "dispose")
     >>> succeeded
     True